brand icon Mar4

 I’m currently eyeing the UPF 50+ Luxletic Kathy Dress from Lilly Pulitzer.
 I love the blue and white pattern for spring, and the UPF protection is a great bonus.
 This dress is made from moisture-wicking material and performance fabric.
 The collar is more of a “mock” style, which I find really chic.

 Golf skirts, also known as skorts, are a staple for most female golfers.
 The best styles provide stretch, have built-in shorts, and hit at a flattering length.
 A. Putnam, Lululemon, Adidas, and Spanx all make great options for trendy women’s golf attire that balance performance with fashion.
-Opt for neutral tones for a sophisticated look or fun patterns for a pop of personality.
+Opt for neutral tones for a sophisticated look or fun patterns for a pop of personality and pair with one of the polos below, and you’re good to go.

 A. Putnam Pocket Skort